-24.2 The deletion of existing Recommendations shall follow a two-stage process:
+8.2 The deletion of existing Recommendations shall follow a two-stage process:

-– agreement to the deletion by a study group if no delegation representing a Member State attending the meeting opposes the deletion;
+a) agreement to the deletion by a study group if no delegation representing a Member State attending the meeting opposes the deletion;

-– following this agreement to delete, approval by Member States, by consultation (applying the procedure in § 22.4.5).
+b) following this agreement to delete, approval by Member States, by consultation (applying the procedure in § 7.3.5).

-24.3 The World Telecommunication Development Conference (WTDC) may also delete existing Recommendations based on proposals by the membership.
+8.3 WTDC may also delete existing Recommendations based on proposals by the Member-States.

 SECTION 9 – Support to the study groups and their relevant groups

-25 The Director of the Telecommunication Development Bureau (BDT) should ensure that, within the limits of existing budgetary resources, the study groups and their relevant groups have appropriate support to conduct their work programmes as outlined in the terms of reference and as envisioned by the work plan for ITU-D. In particular, support may be provided in the following forms:
+9.1 The Director of BDT should ensure that, within the limits of existing budgetary resources, the study groups and their relevant groups have appropriate support to conduct their work programmes as outlined in the terms of reference and as envisioned by the work plan for ITU-D. In particular, support may be provided in the following forms:

 a) appropriate administrative and professional staff support from BDT and the other two Bureaux and the General Secretariat, as appropriate;